tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 SEA had an interesting conundrum this year.
 Since their seasons were so intra-regionally competitive, no single team was able to farm the leagues for DPC points.
 As a result, there was a very real possibility that only one SEA team would attend TI10.

-But then halfway through the SEA DPC S2 it seems T1 decided, "You know it'd be pretty cool to go to TI directly," and then proceeded to smash their way through the rest of the season and the AniMajor.
+But then halfway through the SEA DPC S2 it seems T1 decided, "You know it'd be pretty cool to go to TI directly," and then proceeded to smash their way through the rest of the league and the AniMajor.

 **What would success look like?** I talked about EEU/CIS not having any team in top 4 at TI for a while.
 SEA, meanwhile, hasn't had a top *8* placement at TI since TI6.